onqtam/headjack/docs/why/SYSTEM.md

 # SECTION: Market & Capitalism
 ██████████████████████████████████████████████████████████████████

+Capitalism as alignment 1.0 - What’s its essence?
+- Collective intelligence
+- Competition and evolution
+- Self-interest - human nature
+- Meritocracy
+- Responsibility & skin in the game
 > "The amount of valuable information stuck in people’s heads about people, products, and companies that would influence investment decisions, purchasing decisions, and hiring/joining decisions is massive." - [Erik Torenberg](https://twitter.com/eriktorenberg/status/1746738383127503255)

 hoarding information & profiting from it - example: